Randyjp/personal-site/content/blog/js-selectors/index.md

 ---
 title: Difference between DOM selecting Methods
 author: [RandyPerez]
-date: "2019-02-08"
+date: '2019-02-08'
-attachments:
-  - "./select.jpg"
+featuredImage: './select.jpg'
-shortDescription: "How and when to use them based on performance and syntax."
+shortDescription: 'How and when to use them based on performance and syntax.'
-tags: ["javascript", "selectors", "vanilla", "web development"]
+tags: ['javascript', 'selectors', 'vanilla', 'web development']
 ---

 Nowadays whenever I need to grab an HTML element from the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), I reach for [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) or [querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).
 They feel intuitive because we can use CSS syntax to select any node.
 However, there are other methods that serve a similar purpose, but I never use them; like [getElementById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) and the [getElementsBy\*](https://developer.mozilla.org/en-US/docs/Web/API/Document#Methods) family.